tom-smith-okta/atkodemo/readme.md

 So, if you start in your web root dir and clone this repo you should be good to go.
 You *should* be able to run it from any context you want with a few tweaks, but this has not been fully tested yet.

 Running
-After you have cloned the repo, go to localhost/atkodemo in a browser.
+After you have cloned the repo, load http://localhost/atkodemo in a browser.
 The default atkodemo site will load.

 Click on the server icon in the upper right to see the status page.